Schlaubischlump/LocationSimulator/README.md

 ## Background

-While I originally planed to build upon the fantastic work of [Watanabe Toshinoris](https://github.com/watanabetoshinori) [LocationSimulator](https://github.com/watanabetoshinori/LocationSimulator/issues) I decided to recreate and change the whole project because of the projects missing [license](https://github.com/watanabetoshinori/LocationSimulator/issues/5).
+While I originally planed to build upon the fantastic work of [Watanabe Toshinoris](https://github.com/watanabetoshinori) [LocationSimulator](https://github.com/watanabetoshinori/LocationSimulator/issues) I decided to recreate and change the whole project because of the projects (back then) missing [license](https://github.com/watanabetoshinori/LocationSimulator/issues/5).
 I created all necessary images and source code files and removed all dependencies except for [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice).
 Even [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) is not required anymore.
 You just need the `DeveloperDiskImage.dmg` and `DeveloperDiskImage.dmg.signature` files for your iOS Version.

 ## Features